 The Trust Units are not listed on an exchange.
-There is currently no secondary market through which the Trust Units may be sold, there can be no assurance that any such market will develop and the Issuer has no current plans to develop such a market.
+There is currently no secondary market through which the Trust Units may be sold, there can be no assurance that any such market will develop, and the Trust has no current plans to develop such a market.
 Accordingly, the sole method of liquidation of an investment in Trust Units is by way of a redemption of the Trust Units.
-Aggregate redemptions are limited to \$50,000 per month in cash unless approved by the Trustees with the remainder of any redemptions in excess of \$50,000 being satisfied by the issuance of a Redemption Note.
+Aggregate redemptions are limited to \$50,000 per month in cash unless approved by the Trustees with the remainder of any redemptions in excess of \$50,000 being satisfied by the issuance of Redemption Notes.
 See "Material Agreements - Declaration of Trust - Redemption of Trust Units".